-Figure 9 Intersection_7680x3840_30fps_150mbps.mp4
+Figure 9: Intersection_7680x3840_30fps_150mbps.mp4

-6.3.2 Video Capture
+4.3.2 Video Capture

 The first four video sequences were captured using a GoPro Omni camera rig, a synchronized camera array with 6 GoPro Hero4 Black cameras, each camera can capture 2.7K resolution at 60fps.
 Kolor Autopano Video Pro was used to stitch the video captured by the GoPro camera rig.
 No encoding is done after stitching.
 Therefore, the stitched content is provided in uncompressed raw YUV format.